 - At temperatures ranging from 0 degrees Fahrenheit to 275 degrees Fahrenheit, lubricants are used.

 - EP Grease in accordance with NLGI No. 2 Lithium 12 Hydroxystearate

 - These greases are suitable for use in situations where GM 4733-M, GM 6031-M, Chrysler MS-3701, or NLP LB grease is required.

 Grease with several applications, Lubriplate calcium-type grease is labeled as Lubriplate Low-Temperature L0172-092.
 Outstanding capabilities while functioning in frigid conditions.
 A general-purpose lubricant that may be used for aircraft and ground support equipment, chains, ball and roller bearings, and other applications are all examples of applications.
 Additionally, it is resistant to oxidation and corrosion, and it is very water-resistant.

 Recommended Product Uses: General-purpose lubricant for aircraft, ground support equipment, chains, and ball/roller bearings.general purpose lubricant for chains, ball and roller bearings, and aircraft and ground support equipment

 - 1.5 NLGI Grade

 Grease has different qualities, which astonished me.

 Synthetic grease lubricates trampolines well.
 It’s perfect for rain and severe sun.
-It lasts long and just has to be applied twice a year.
-Outdoor amusement parks prefer synthetic greases tool-based ones.
+It lasts a long and just has to be applied twice a year.
+Outdoor amusement parks prefer synthetic grease-based ones.